Welcome to the dropzone with the most scenic views in the Swiss Alps!

 Whether you’re working on your license or have thousands of skydives, we would love to host you at our dropzone in Reichenbach, Switzerland.

 *Please note that these times can vary!
-Please make sure that we are jumping on that day by contacting us via email or phone.
+Make sure that we are jumping on the day by contacting us via email or phone.

 What's needed to check in?

 Safety is our main priority at Skydive Switzerland, to avoid disappointment on your arrival please read the information below.

 (or photocopy of last 3 pages, all pages if 25 jumps or less).